 The sad headline is George died peacefully at home on July 12, 2012.
 Read an obituary in the New York Times.

-The Stoney Project is directed by Mike Hazard, who has been awarded a Bush Foundation Fellowship to support this piece.
+The Stoney Project is directed by Mike Hazard, who has been awarded a Bush Foundation Fellowship and a Minnesota State Arts Board Artist Initiative grant to support this piece.
 Donations are tax-deductible.
 Hazard also serves as the late George Stoney's archivist.
 Stay tuned.

 THE MOVIE AT THE END OF THE WORLD: THOMAS McGRATH is one of seven of our films now in play on public TV in Minnesota.

 A MAN WRITES TO A PART OF HIMSELF: ROBERT BLY is another.